Der Tog

 Der Tog (דער טאָג) was a Yiddish-language daily newspaper published in New York City from 1914 until 1971.
 The offices of Der Tog were located on the Lower East Side, at 185 and 187 East Broadway.

 Three boys selling Di Varhayt at midnight on Delancey Street, 1913.

 History

 The newspaper's first issue was on November 5, 1914.
 At its peak Der Tog reached a circulation of 81,000, in 1916.
 It had a weekly English-language supplement entitled The Day, edited by Marion Weinstein.

 In 1919 Der Tog absorbed another Yiddish newspaper, Di Varhayt (Warheit; Wahrheit; "The Truth"), and between 1919 and 1922 was known as Der Tog, di Varhayt.

 In 1953 Der Tog merged with the Morgn Zshurnal (Morning Journal), and subsequently appeared under the title Der Tog Morgn Zshurnal; the circulation was estimated at 50,000 in 1970, and the paper ceased publication in 1971.

-The newspaper was followed by Der Algemeiner Journal in 1972.
+Der Algemeiner Journal was founded in 1972, intended to fill the gap after the closure of Der Tog Morgen Zhurnal.